 The Civil War

-The year before the Civil War, twelve cities in Missouri had population of approx. 2500 or more.
+The year before the Civil War, twelve cities in Missouri had a population of approximately 2,500 or more.
 Harrisonville ranked 37th with a population of 675.
-In 1863 the town was depopulated, and most of the buildings burned, the jail among them .
+In 1863, the town was depopulated and most of the buildings burned, the jail among them.
 Fort Harrisonville was a Union stronghold for a brief period in 1863 and provided protection for loyal Union families.

 The town of Pleasant Hill thrived until the Civil War.
 But border warfare and the infamous “Order Number 11” almost depopulated the town.
 It is said that by the end of the Civil War, the population of Cass County was fewer than 600 people, a direct result of Order Number 11.
 During the Civil War, Missouri’s Civil War Governor, Hamilton R. Gamble, started construction of a large stone mansion in Pleasant Hill.
 He died before the War ended and before he could finish the mansion, but his widow and son finished it in 1866.
 Legend says that the family disappeared one night, leaving their evening meal uneaten on the table as though they intended to return within a few minutes.
 Recently, it has been discovered that Mrs. Gamble and her son are buried in Salt Lake City, Utah where they evidently escaped retribution from certain pro-southerners.